adam-dziedzic/adam-dziedzic.github.io/_posts/2018-04-26-DataFlowModelGoogleSIGMOD2015.md

    1. time domain: event and processing time
    2. a) accumulating vs. b) discard vs. c) accumulating and retracting - what do you do for the new windows in terms of the past data

+4. More details:
-Accumulate - add to my previous value
+   1. Accumulate - add to my previous value.
-Discard - run the relational algebra - I get a new answer and discard the old one.
+   2. Discard - run the relational algebra - I get a new answer and discard the old one.
-Accumulate and retract - ignore the previous value and treat the new value as the source of the truth
+   3. Accumulate and retract - ignore the previous value and treat the new value as the source of the truth.

 5. Processing time - these two times are relevant - skew between them changes as the system runs.